section-engineering-education/engineering-education/content/articles/crud-operations-with-yii2-framework-using-gii/index.md

 ### What Is GII?

 [GII](https://www.yiiframework.com/extension/yiisoft/yii2-gii/doc/guide/2.2/en) is a YII module that generates code for CRUD operations.
-In YII 2 Framework GII is accessible by the localhost by default and the module is accessed in the browser.
+In YII 2 Framework, GII is accessible by the localhost by default and the module is accessed in the browser.

 ### Prerequisites

 This tutorial assumes that you have:

 1. Xampp installed in your machine.
-If not follow [these](https://www.section.io/engineering-education/maria-data-base/) steps to install.
+If not, follow [these](https://www.section.io/engineering-education/maria-data-base/) steps to install it.
 This will come along with PhpMyAdmin which we will use to manage our database record.

 After installing Xampp, a folder `/opt/lampp` will be created in Linux OS.
-We will use this folder later to create our YII project.
+We will use this folder later on to create our YII project.

 2. YII 2 installed.
 If not, refer [to this tutorial](https://www.section.io/engineering-education/php-yii2-framework/) on how to download.
 Download it and install it on your machine.

 We will do the following in this article:

 1. Create a YII project named CRUD.
 2. Create a simple database record using the terminal.
 3. Operate CRUD using GII.
 4. Store data in the database using GII.

 Let's get started.

-### Step 1 -- Create a YII CRUD project
+### Step 1 - Create a YII CRUD project

 1. Navigate to the folder where the YII archive file was downloaded.
 In my case, it was downloaded in Downloads.

 2. Move this archive to `/opt/lampp/htdocs` .
 To move it, open the Downloads folder with a terminal and type: